The scaling limit of a critical random directed graph: Some graph theory

 \textbf{Trees and plane trees.} A discrete tree is a connected undirected graph $T$ with no cycles.
 For two vertices $x$ and $y$ in $T$, we write $\llbracket x,y\rrbracket$ for the unique path between $x$ and $y.$ Our trees will often be rooted at a specified vertex $\rho$.
 This allows us to think of $T$ as a \emph{directed} graph, by orienting all of its edges away from $\rho.$ We write $|T|$ for the size of the vertex set of $T$ and $\|T\|$ for the \emph{height} of $T$, that is the largest distance between $\rho$ and another vertex.

-A \emph{planar ordering,} also known as \emph{topological sort}, of a rooted tree $T$ is any total order $>$ on its vertex set such that every directed edge $(u,v)$ of $T$ is ``increasing", in the sense that $v > u$.
+A \emph{planar ordering,} also known as \emph{topological sort}, of a rooted tree $T$ is any total order $>$ on its vertex set such that every directed edge $(u,v)$ of $T$ is increasing, in the sense that $v > u$ (decreasing edges are defined similarly).
 A rooted plane tree is then a rooted tree endowed with a planar ordering.

 \textbf{Directed multigraphs.} Recall the definition of a directed multigraph from the introduction.
 Directed multigraphs have the same notion of ancestor and descendant as directed graphs, and have strongly connected components in the same way.
 Note that the loop is strongly connected.
 The \emph{excess} of a strongly connected directed multigraph $(V,E,r)$ is defined to be $|V| - |E|$.
 If the excess is strictly positive then we say that the multigraph is \emph{complex}.